CasparKielwein/Aaargh/Examples.md

 ### Dwarven Resilience
 Cost: 1 Power-Point
+Minor Action
-On your turn: As a reaction you can choose to spend one point of *Endurance* to regain hit points.
+Yyou can choose to spend one point of *Endurance* to regain hit points.

 ### Watchful Strike
 Whenever a marked enemy that is adjacent to you shifts or makes an attack that does not